ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     :definition: /* specification-defined value */

     .. summary::
-        Get the key derivation algorithm used in a full key agreement algorithm.
+        Get the key derivation algorithm used in a combined key agreement and key derivation algorithm.

     .. param:: alg
         A key agreement algorithm: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_KEY_AGREEMENT(alg)` is true.